aiekick/GlslOptimizerV2/README.md

 As said im not an expert, so i you want help me, your are welcome.

-Contributiosn : you can send a pull reaquest or speak about in isseu tab.
+Contributiosn : you can send a pull reaquest or speak about in isseu tab

 Issues : use issue tab

 Feature request : use issue tab